-Chadon Beni is a caribbean staple in seasoning and as a stand alone sauce.
-This herb is known throughout the Caribbean and Asia Pacific for its powerful pungent aroma and strong citrus flavor.
-Other names for this herb are Culantro, Sawtooth Coriander or Bhandhania and they are known for the sharp spikes on their leaves and flowers.
-This sauce recipe will give you the full aroma and flavor packed in this little green leaf in one simple condiment.
+Chadon Beni is a Caribbean staple in seasoning and as a stand-alone sauce.
+This herb is known throughout the Caribbean and the Asia Pacific for its powerful pungent aroma and strong citrus flavor.
+Other names for this herb are Culantro, Sawtooth Coriander, or Bhandhania, and they are known for the sharp spikes on their leaves and flowers.
+This sauce recipe will give you the full aroma and flavor-packed in this little green leaf in a straightforward condiment.

 Thoroughly wash and remove the roots from the Chadon Beni plant saving them to plant in your garden.

-To mince the ingredients you may choose one of the following blender food processor or very sharp chef's knife
+To mince the ingredients, you may use one of the following: blender, food processor or very sharp chef's knife

-For the blender and food processor place all the ingredients into the cup and blend while slowly pouring a tablespoon sized amount of vinegar at a time until all the ingredients have been minced and the mixture is a smooth puree.
+If using a blender or food processor, place all the ingredients into the cup and blend while slowly pouring a tablespoon-sized amount of vinegar at a time until all the ingredients have been minced and the mixture is a smooth purée.

 If using a knife, finely mince all the ingredients and place them into a glass or plastic bowl and add a tablespoon-sized amount of vinegar at a time until the ingredients are a smooth emulsified mixture.
 The amount of vinegar you add depends on how thick or thin you want the consistency of your sauce to be.